How to develop your child's skills for safe communication with strangers. Rules of conduct with strangers

 • Never trust a stranger if he promises to buy or give you something.
 Answer that you don't need anything.

-• If a stranger is persistent, took your hand or tries to take you away, break out and run away, shout loudly, call for help, kick, scratch, bite.
+• If a stranger is persistent, takes you by the hand or tries to lead you away, break free and run away, scream loudly, call for help, kick, scratch, bite.

-• Be sure to tell your parents, teacher and familiar adults about any such incident with you.
+• Be sure to tell your parents, teacher, and adult friends about any such incident that happens to you.

-• An outsider is someone you don't know, even if they say they know you or your parents.
+• A stranger is a person you don't know, even if he says he knows you or your parents.

-• In no case do not open the door until you look through the peephole.
-If the person behind the door is unfamiliar to you and under various pretexts asks to open the door, call the neighbors and report it.
+• Never open the door until you have looked through the peephole.
+If the person behind the door is unfamiliar to you and asks you to open the door under various pretexts, call your neighbors and report it.

-• Do not enter into conversations with a stranger.
-Remember that under the guise of a postman, locksmith, etc. The intruders are trying to get into the apartment.
+• Don't engage in conversation with a stranger.
+Remember that under the guise of a postman, locksmith, etc. intruders are trying to break into the apartment.

-• If a stranger tries to open the door, urgently call the police on 02, give the reason for the call and the exact address, then call friends or neighbors for help from the balcony or window.
+• If a stranger tries to open the door, urgently call the police on 02, state the reason for the call and the exact address, then call your friends or neighbors for help from the balcony or window.

 Remember!
-Under no circumstances should you open the door to a stranger if you are alone at home.
+Under no circumstances should you open the door to a stranger if you are home alone.

 • Do not enter the entrance if a stranger is following you.
 Pretend that you forgot something and linger at the entrance.

 • Do not approach the apartment and do not open it if someone unfamiliar is in the entrance.
-Get out of the entrance and wait until the stranger comes out, then call the neighbors and ask them to check if there are strangers on other floors.
+Leave the entrance and wait until the stranger goes outside, then call your neighbors and ask them to check if there are strangers on other floors.

-• Once you are safe, immediately inform the police, tell your neighbors, your parents.
+• Once you are safe, immediately notify the police, tell your neighbors and parents.

-Be attentive and vigilant.
-Try to notice the possible danger and avoid it.
+Show attention and vigilance.
+Try to notice possible danger and avoid it.

 Stranger in the elevator: